twop/shelv/docs/scratchpad/yc-application.md

 **How far along are you?**

 Shelv is a fully functioning standalone note-taking app that we’re currently alpha testing on TestFlight with friends & family.
-We’re planning on releasing to a wider audience soon.
-Currently, both of us have been dependent on Shelv daily for tasks (including this very application!)
-Current feature set:

-- Full markdown support text editor
-- Note computations through code blocks
-- Hackable: Extendable through an API and fully customizable

-Coming up next (based on early feedback and what we crave ourselves):
+Both of us are heavy users of Shelv, and we feel that the current feature set is about 70-80% there.
+Currently we're focusing on polishing some of the rough edges and adding some bare-minimum educational/onboarding content for a wider release.

+After launching the "personal" version of Shelv, we're thinking about the following ideas to support a "team" version of Shelv:

 - Sync between devices
 - Multi-person collaboration
 - Web and mobile versions
 - More code blocks: `sql`, `sh`, `llm` etc

-All of the above future features represent a significant milestone that depends on a backend for Shelv.
-We cut those features from the initial release so we can ship faster and gather feedback.
-But so far, early feedback has shown this seems to be a sticky product.

 **How long have each of you been working on this?
 How much of that has been full-time?
 Please explain.**

-Both of us have been working on Shelv as a side project for over a year now.
-There have been periods where one of us has been between jobs and has worked on it full-time, but for the most part it has been a side-project while working day jobs.
+Both of us have been working on Shelv on the side for over a year now.
+There have been periods where one of us has been between jobs and has worked on it full-time.

 Our original thinking was to launch Shelv on the Apple App Store and slowly grow revenue (as an indie project), but as we continued development, our vision kept expanding, and we realized a much bigger vision and potential impact this project could have.